EricGebhart/wp-md/README.md

 The master of all.
 It uses the query in *select-posts.sql* to get everything into a file named _all_posts.txt_.
 Then it has a line of awk to break _all_posts.txt_ into individual wordpress posts.
-Then it lets _html-md.sh_ do the rest.
+Then it lets _html-md_ do the rest.
+There are options to do just about everything you would want.
+Run an alternate query, not run a query at all, put stuff in different directories.
+A basic command will look something like this.
+`gen-posts -u eric -d ericgebhart`
+A more complex command could be something like this.
+`gen-posts -u eric -d ericgebhart -q select_pages.sql -w wp_pages -m md_pages` or to just redo the conversions from html to markdown again, `gen-posts -n`  or `gen-posts -n -w wp_pages -m md_pages`

-### select-posts.sql
+### select-posts.sql and select-pages.sql

-The SQL query is in the file *select-posts.sql* its a pretty basic query so if you want to modify it get pages, or posts for a certain author.
-I'm sure you can find a post on the internet about that.
-The important parts are that the query uses the \g and that you get the title and the date and the content.
+There are two SQL queries one is *select-posts.sql* and the other is *select-pages.sql* They are pretty basic queries so you may want to roll your own.
+I'm sure you can find a post on the internet about the various ways to query posts by author and other things.
+The important parts are that the query uses the '\g' and that you get the title, the date and the content.

 If you dive into that take a look at the resulting 'all-posts' file you'll want your results to look like that.

-It might be a future improvement to have multiple queries to choose from as an option for the _gen-posts_ script, so if you come up with a different query do a pull request to add it.
+_gen-posts_ script has an option '-q' to pass any query you like.

-### html-md.sh
+### html-md

 The rest of this is done with *Awk* and *Sed*.
-The 'html-md.sh' script extracts the date and title to create the filename and creates the jekyll header for the post.
+The 'html-md' script extracts the date and title to create the filename and creates the jekyll header for the post.
 The 'convert.sed' file is a list of sed commands to clean up and replace the HTML tags with markdown.